 - Each automation job must create the expected result file at the end of the corresponding task (a file with a

 .undeploydoneextension), stating that the task was completed.

-To configure automated application deployment for a given deployment zone in OutSystems 11 Public EAP, follow these steps:
+To configure automated application deployment for a given deployment zone in OutSystems 11, follow these steps: